cansud98/cansud98.github.io/_posts/2024-07-12-obsidian-notes.md

 3. Adapt to system

 ### Community Plugins
-- Turn on
+- Turn on the 'Community Plugins' from the 'Options' tab of Settings
-- Browse the ‘community plugins’
+- Browse for the ‘community plugins’, you'll see the themes
-- Once you like a theme: download it and enable it
+- Once you like a theme: download it and then enable it
-- I use ‘Excalidraw’ since you can draw in that template as well!
-But there are a lot of options, and if you’d like to create one, you can create your own template as well.
+- I use ‘Excalidraw’ since you can also draw in that template!
+But there are many options, and if you’d like to create one, you can also create your own template.

 ![image](https://github.com/user-attachments/assets/d3eb9cc9-3aa0-40a2-8a77-96d58b362836)
 Photo from YT video named [Mind mapping with Excalidraw-Obsidian](https://youtu.be/pWcHBmJLvLc?si=UpFvZG9nda3wYoOA)